Expressions used in Everyday Spoken English in Social and Professional contexts

 comes close to standards/quality/expectations

-The expression 'doen't come close to' is used to make comparisons.
+The expression 'doesn't come close to' is used to make comparisons.
 "Chocolate you buy in the supermarket doesn't come close to the stuff you can buy from the chocolatier."
-It means there is no comparison or it is as good as the other thing.
+It means there is no comparison or it is not as good as the other thing.
 The opposite ' to come close to' something means there is almost no distance or comparison between the two things being compared.
 "This wine comes very close to one I drank in Bordeaux last year."
 In this case, the two things being compared are similar and alike with each other.

 Social Examples (Advance)